 The Remuneration Committee establishes policies for determining individual remuneration for Directors and Executive Officers, and determines the individual remuneration to be received by Directors and Executive Officers based on such policies.

 Majority of the Remuneration Committee members shall be Independent Outside Directors, and the Chairperson shall be performed by an Independent Outside Director.
-As of the date of submission, the Remuneration Committee is comprised of five (5) Directors (including four (4) Outside Directors), and the Chairperson is Hikaru Sugi (Independent Outside Director).
+The Remuneration Committee is comprised of three (3) Directors (All are Outside Directors), and the Chairperson is Hikaru Sugi (Independent Outside Director).

 (Sustainability Committee)

-The Sustainability Committee shall review policies on sustainability issues and others after being consulted by the Board of Directors, and report the details to the Board.
+The Sustainability Committee shall review policies on sustainability issues and others after being consulted by the Board of Directors, and submit the details to the Board.

 Majority of the Sustainability Committee members shall be Independent Outside Directors, and the Chairperson shall be performed by an Independent Outside Director.
-Currently, the Sustainability Committee is comprised of eight (8) Directors (including seven (7) Outside Directors), and the Chairperson is Koji Igarashi (Independent Outside Director).
+Currently, the Sustainability Committee is comprised of four (4) Directors (including three (3) Outside Directors), and the Chairperson is Koji Igarashi (Independent Outside Director).

 (Executive Officer)